Intramuros: Gates

-Destroyed gates

 Present day Intramuros

 Intramuros is the only district of Manila where old Spanish-era influences are still plentiful.
 Fort Santiago is now a well-maintained park and popular tourist destination.
 Adjacent to Fort Santiago is the reconstructed Maestranza Wall, which was removed by the Americans in 1903 to widen the wharves thus opening the city to Pasig River.
 One of the future plans of the Intramuros Administration is to complete the perimeter walls that surround the city making it completely circumnavigable from the walkway on top of the walls.

 There has been minimal commercialization occurring within the district, despite restoration efforts.
 A few fast food establishments set up shop at the turn of the 21st century, catering mostly to the student population within Intramuros.
 Shipping companies have also set up offices inside the district.
 Concerts, tours and exhibitions are frequently held within Intramuros to draw both local and foreign tourists.